thenbrent/map-cap/readme.txt

 The post type must:

-1. be set to public
+1. be public
-1. not be built-in eg. page & post
+1. not be a built-in post type eg. page & post
-1. use a custom capability type (not the default post capability)
+1. use a custom capability type (not the default capability of *post*)
 1. be registered with the `map_meta_cap` argument set to true - the default is false and without this parameter set to true, WordPress does not apply meta capabilities, such as delete post

-If you are using the [Custom Post Type UI plugin](http://wordpress.org/extend/plugins/custom-post-type-ui/), when adding a custom post type, you must click *View Advanced Options* and change *Capability Type* to something other than post.
+= Force Mapping =

 As many custom post types do not set the `map_meta_cap` to true, Map Cap offers an option to change the value of the `map_meta_cap`.

-For this to work, the plugin developer must register the post type on the init hook with a priority less than 10,000.
-This does work with the [Custom Post Type UI plugin](http://wordpress.org/extend/plugins/custom-post-type-ui/) plugin but is not guaranteed to work with any other plugins.
+For this to work, the plugin must register the post type on the `init` hook with a priority less than 10,000.

 If registering your own custom post type in code, the `$args` array you pass to `register_post_type` function must have `capability_type =>` set to something other than post and the `map_meta_cap => true`.

+This feature works with the [Custom Post Type UI plugin](http://wordpress.org/extend/plugins/custom-post-type-ui/) plugin but is not guaranteed to work with any other plugins.

+= Using with the Custom Post Type UI plugin? =

+If you are using the [Custom Post Type UI plugin](http://wordpress.org/extend/plugins/custom-post-type-ui/), when adding a custom post type, you must click *View Advanced Options* and change *Capability Type* to something other than *post*.
+For example, for a custom post type of *Stories* the capability could be *story*.

+You then need select the custom post type under the *Force Mapping* section of the Map Cap settings page.

 = Where can I report bugs? =

 Add a new post in the WordPress.org [Plugin's Support Forum](http://wordpress.org/tags/map-cap).

 == Screenshots ==